Becoming You With Julie

 • 💬 Comments

-Ingredients & substitutions
+Ingredients & Substitutions

-Ingredients in labeled bowls.
+Ingredients for Korean banana milks in labeled bowls.

-• Ripe banana – The riper the better.
+• Ripe banana: The riper the better.
 More brown spots mean natural sweetness and better flavor.

 See the recipe card for quantities.

-How to make Korean Banana Milk
+How to Make Korean Banana Milk

 Find the full printable recipe with measurements below in the recipe card.

-Blended Korea banana milk in a blender.
+Ingredients for Korean banana milk in a blender.

-Add all ingredients to a blender
+Add everything to a blender

 Blended Korean banana milk in a blender.